ACMUS-MIR/academic-kickstart/content/authors/goh/_index.md

 ---
 # Display name
-name:
+name: Sascha Grollmisch

 # Username (this should match the folder name)
 authors:
-- admin
+- goh

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Advancing Computational Musicology
+role: TU Ilmenau & Fraunhofer IDMT

 # Organizations/Affiliations
 organizations: